Series / Mr Selfridge

 - May-December Romance: The past-childbearing-age Josie Mardle with her much younger Belgian boarder, Florian Dupont.
 She thinks it could never work because of this; he doesn't give a damn and wants her anyway.

-- Miss Kitty: Delphine Dey, author and owner of a high class drinking establishment, in Season Two.
+- Miss Kitty: Not Kitty.
+Delphine Dey, author and owner of a high class drinking establishment, in Season Two.
 She becomes friends with Rose Selfridge.

 - My Beloved Smother: Princess Marie to Serge